TheSavageTeddy/tetrain-extension/README.md

    * also make it show when overlay is on
   * ✓ Fix image blocks flashing (when style is 'tetra')
 * !
 Make scoring and rows cleared look and positioned better
+* ✓ Add 'ghost' blocks indicating where block will land
 * Fix size for hold and next canvas
 * !
 Better key input detection
 * Finish help page